Urmila Singh

-Urmila Singh (6 August 1946 – 29 May 2018) was the former Governor of the Indian state of Himachal Pradesh.
-She was appointed governor on 25 January 2010.
+Urmila Singh (6 August 1946 – 29 May 2018) was an Indian politician who served as the Governor of Himachal Pradesh from 25 January 2010 to 28 January 2015.

 Early life

-Urmila Singh was born in Phingeshwar village in Raipur district, now located in Chhattisgarh state, into a landowning family of central India, which also produced freedom fighters and social reformers.
+Urmila Singh was born in Phingeshwar village in Raipur district, now located in Chhattisgarh state, into a land owning Adivasi family of central India, which also produced freedom fighters and social reformers.
 Urmila's great-grandfather, Raja Natwar Singh (alias Lalla Shah) of Haridaypur, was a freedom fighter, who was executed by the British rulers.
 Some other family members were deported to serve sentences in the Andaman and Nicobar islands.

 Urmila Singh was married at a young age to Virendra Bahadur Singh, Raja of Seraipally princely state in Chhattisgarh.
 The couple became the parents of one daughter and two sons and Urmila Singh devoted herself to the nurture of her family.
 Virendra Bahadur Singh became a prominent Congress party political and a member of the Madhya Pradesh Legislative Assembly, elected from the areas that his family had previously ruled for several centuries.
 His mother, Rani Shyam Kumari Devi, was a Member of Parliament.